 Coverage in the Old Quarter and excursions to the north

-Vietnam eSIM vs. local Viettel SIM
+Vietnam eSIM versus local Viettel SIM

-Many people search for "esim vietnam viettel" thinking they absolutely need the local operator.
-The truth is that a Vietnam eSIM relies on those same national networks (including Viettel), but without you having to go to a store, leave your passport, or change your physical SIM card.
+Many people search for "eSIM Vietnam Viettel" thinking they absolutely need the local operator.
+The truth is that a Vietnam eSIM relies on those same national networks (including Viettel), but without you having to go to a store, provide your passport, or change your physical card.

 Hassle-free installation and activation